Defining the University’s approach to Access Control

 The University reserves the right to disable any account with immediate effect, for example where the user is subject to disciplinary action or there is a threat to the University or others.
 HR, Legal and/or the Assistant Director Information Security will confirm the need to disable an account.
 Accounts will be retained for as long as necessary in line with any on-going investigation.

 Student account creation follows the same principles, but information comes from the Student Record System.
 Students retain access to core systems for 120 days after the end of their course, email and cloud storage for another 150 days, and are deleted after one year.

 Changing of roles internally may require changes to access control privileges.
 As a change in role will result in a change in contract, the contract changes will be updated on the HR system, which then feeds directly to ISDS.
 Once a current contract ends, users are automatically removed from previous access groups and their new contract will attract the users new access rights.
 Any specific changes may need to be made manually on receipt of specific authorisation from a manager.

 The creation of user accounts with higher privileges such as administrators is controlled, and restricted to those users who have a clear business need to manage information systems or networks.

-Each administrator will be given a specific administrator account, which should only be used for system administrative purposes:otherwise, their standard user account should be used.
-Administrator accounts will not be given access to email; to mitigate the risk of malware spreading via privileged access.
+Each administrator will be given a specific administrator account, which should only be used for system administrative purposes; otherwise, their standard user account should be used.
+Administrator accounts will not be given access to email, to mitigate the risk of malware spreading via privileged access.
 More complex passphrase management is required for administrator accounts.
-Access over the internet to accounts with the system level privileges will use the University's VPN and two factor authentication.
-No other systems should be used to allow acces to privileged systems.
+Access over the internet to accounts with system level privileges will use the University’s VPN and two factor authentication.
+No other systems should be used to allow privileged remote access to systems.

 Unix/Linux systems should have additional accounts setup for people using the systems that do not require root access.
 It is often necessary to use the root account to perform system administrative tasks, so where possible these additional accounts should be used to login and root only used when necessary.